yaronf/I-D/STAR/draft-ietf-acme-star.md

 Note that in the name delegation use case the delegated entity needs to access the auto-renewed certificate without being in possession of the ACME account key that was used for initiating the STAR issuance.
+This leads to the optional use of unauthenticated GET in this protocol ({{certificate-get-nego}}).

 ## Terminology